vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 If you encounter issues with this solution, please [let me know](/contact).
 Otherwise, best of luck serving pre-compressed files with Apache!

+## Article Changes

+### 2017-01-20

+* Added use of `.orig` to support compressed responses for requests which include the file extenion (and would otherwise match the uncompressed file exactly).
+* Added more headings and moved brotli into its own section to make the post easier to skim.

 [^negotiatetype]: Although type negotiation is not often used for stylesheets, it is currently used to [negotiate WebP](https://developers.google.com/speed/webp/faq?hl=en#server-side_content_negotiation_via_accept_headers), [XHTML]({% post_url 2012-07-20-serving-xhtml-with-apache-multiviews %}), and in some REST APIs.